I'm a Mom, a Photographer/Artist, Innovator, Branding Shaman, Social Impact Revolutionary and a total goofball.

 Q: Best thing that ever happened to you?

 A: My entire life.
 All of it.
-This chapter is getting particularly good.
+This chapter is getting particularly interesting.
+I couldn't write this shit if I tried.

 Thanks for your interest and for hopping aboard the BEING BUS! <3 Robyn